 What to wear while:

-Sailing – a shirt dress with a swimsuit underneath or shorts and floaty top and maybe a jumper incase it’s overly windy.
+Sailing – a shirt dress with a swimsuit underneath or shorts and floaty top and maybe a jumper in case it’s overly windy.
+Y

 Fishing – jeans and a layer or two and sunscreen

-Spa-ing? – comfortable clothes, your towel and a swimsuit for the pool.
-The spa provides robes and towels but it is seprate from the ppol.
+Spa-ing? – comfortable clothes, your towel and a swimsuit (preferably a fashionable one – check it out beforehand and get something nice) for the pool.
+The spa provides robes and towels but it is separate from the ppol.

 Traipsing around St Moritz in the summer – a shirt dress, minimal trainers, a good watch and a subtle but statement bag.
 The Swiss in St Moritz tend to be more laidback albeilt still chic.
 No socks and sandal combinations here!
 But also no logomania subtle sophistication is best that also goes for make up.